seclution/frappe_app_template/DEV_INSTRUCTIONS.md

 ## Setup

-1. Add any vendor repositories to `vendor-repos.txt`.
+1. Add framework repositories such as Frappe or ERPNext to `vendor-repos.txt`.
+2. List additional template repositories in `template-repos.txt`.
+Their instructions will be merged into `codex.json` automatically.
-2. The *Update Vendor Apps* workflow clones vendor apps and regenerates `codex.json`.
+3. The *Update Vendor Apps* workflow clones all repositories from both lists and regenerates `codex.json`.
 Run `./setup.sh` locally for the same effect.
-3. The CI workflow executes the same script on every push.
+4. The CI workflow executes the same script on every push.
-4. Example payloads or external API docs belong in `sample_data/`.
+5. Example payloads or external API docs belong in `sample_data/`.

 ## Repository Layout